-Many women have pain with their periods, especially when they are in their teens.
-In most cases, menstrual pain does not mean a more serious problem, although sometimes it can be associated with noncancerous tumors in the uterus, including endometriosis or uterine fibroids.
+Many women have pain with their periods, especially when they are in their teens age years.
+In most cases, menstrual pain does not indicate a serious problem, although sometimes it can be associated with noncancerous tumors in the uterus, including endometriosis or uterine fibroids.

 The medical term for menstrual pain is primary dysmenorrhea.
-Primary dysmenorrhea usually starts 2 - 3 years after the first period, as a woman begins to ovulate regularly.
+Primary dysmenorrhea usually starts shortly after the first period, as a woman begins to ovulate regularly.
 Pain usually starts a day or two before menstrual flow, and may continue through the first 2 days of the period.
 Often, pain gets better as a woman gets older, or after she has a child.
 Dysmenorrhea is twice as common among women with irritable bowel syndrome (IBS) compared to those who do not have IBS.

-Secondary dysmenorrhea is caused by underlying conditions, such as endometriosis and pelvic inflammatory disease.
+Secondary dysmenorrhea is caused by underlying conditions, such as endometriosis and pelvic inflammatory disease (PID).

 Signs and Symptoms

-Symptoms and degree of pain vary, but they may include the following:
+Symptoms and degree of pain vary, and may include the following:

 - Abdominal cramping or dull ache that moves to lower back and legs